A Seusea and the Four Gladiators tale. In this story, Horoth encounters the abhuman.

 The two girls began to shiver, and the youngest one burst into tears.
 Although I was mostly immune to Juonte’s presence, these girls weren’t.
 They huddled, hugging one another against fear and the night.
 The younger one gave a terrified cry, and both collapsed to the ground, grapsing each other for sweet mercy.

 I followed this darker than dark shadow away from the caravan.
 She stops in the middle of the road, and I do likewise, wishing I could see her for what she was.
 All I can see is a wall of ebon, blotting out all light.
-‘Know that there is a bond between us,’ she says.
-‘I will always know of you and where you are, and if you try, you may know of me, and where I am.
-I will not tell you where I dwell, but it is not far, and someone of your stripe will find it readily.
+‘Know that there is a bond between us,' she says.
+'I will always know of you and where you are, and if you try, you may know of me, and where I am.
+I will not tell you where I dwell, but it is not far, and someone of your stripe will find it readily if needed.
 It is best you come alone, as fear would grip and derange any other.’
-She glides closer to me, and I’m stricken with this strange, maternal cloying, as if I was caught in the bosom of a vast, feminine power.
+She glides closer to me, and I’m stricken by this strange, maternal cloying, as if I was caught in the bosom of a vast, feminine power.
 A welcoming, but distinctly unsettling emotion, I can assure you.
 And that jasmine scent…

 ‘You spared me from an ignominious end, Horoth, and my gratitude is limitless.
 If you weary of the world and its ways, come to me, and we will share eternity.’
 Something cold and seductive stroked my cheek, like petals from a frozen rose.
 ‘Come to me when it’s time.
 Farewell for now.’